 By doing business in developing countries and emerging markets, entrepreneurs contribute to economic and social improvements in these countries.
 The Dutch Good Growth Fund is available for the countries that are listed on the DGGF Country List.

 Do you want to export capital goods to one or more of the DGGF countries?
-Invest International and/or Atradius Dutch State Business might help you.
+Invest International and/or Atradius Dutch State Business might be able to help you.
 The following possibilities exist:

 DGGF provides export credit insurance and export financing to exporters of capital goods.
 You can insure transactions up to €30 million worth with the DGGF to cover the cost of manufacture and payment risks when exporting capital goods.
 You can take out this insurance at Atradius Dutch State Business.